boikedamhuis/homebridge-envoy-solar-sensor/README.md

 ## Configuration using Homebridge UI

-This plugin is fully configurable using the Homebridge web interface.
+All configuration is done through the Homebridge web interface.

-Open the Homebridge UI and navigate to the plugin settings for Homebridge Envoy Solar Sensor.
+Key options:

+- Envoy Address: IP address or hostname of the Envoy
+- Protocol: HTTP or HTTPS (HTTPS recommended)
+- Polling Interval: How often data is refreshed
+- Production ON/OFF Thresholds: Control when production is considered active
+- Enable Inverter Failure Monitoring: Toggle the Leak Sensor
+- Expected Number of Inverters: Manual or automatic detection
+- Debug options for troubleshooting

-All configuration options are presented as form fields and no manual editing of config.json is required.
+No manual editing of config.json is required.

-## Debugging and logging
+## Debugging and diagnostics

-Debug Logging enables continuous logging of production watts at debug level.
+- Production Debug Logging: Logs solar production every poll
+- Inverter Debug Logging: Logs inverter data source and counts

-Debug Burst Count logs the next configured number of polls at info level and then automatically stops.
+- Temporary Debug Burst: Logs the next N polls at INFO level and stops automatically

-This is useful for short term diagnostics without flooding the logs.
+## HomeKit sensors created

+- Production Active (Contact Sensor)
+- Inverter Alert (Leak Sensor, optional)

+Enable notifications in the Apple Home app for the Inverter Alert sensor to receive immediate alerts when an inverter goes offline.

+## License

+MIT